 Sven: That’s exactly the idea.
 It’s heavily inspired by Phabricator and

-And basically that’s, that’s almost all you need to know if you’re
+spr land.
+And basically that’s, that’s almost all you need to know if you’re familiar with the

 Sven: So yes, the local repository that you have in which you create a commit, when you start working on a unit of work and you amend the commit when you have changes, maybe because there were comments on code review already.
 Occasionally, you might have to rebase your commit on newest master to pick up the changes in there, that doesn’t play well with GitHub, right?